Before the ceremony

 General points for all marriages

-We encourage couples to consider getting married outside because this reduces the risk of transmission.
-A shelter which is not wholly or mainly enclosed, such as an open-sided gazebo, can be used.
+Couples may wish to consider getting married outside because this reduces the risk of transmission.

-The ceremony should be concluded in the shortest reasonable time.
+The ceremony should be concluded in a reasonable time.
 This means that the content of a ceremony should be limited accordingly.

-Food and drink should not be consumed at the ceremony unless this is essential for religious or belief purposes.
+You should not eat or drink at the ceremony unless this is essential for religious or belief purposes.

-- religious or belief bodies and their celebrants should examine how rites and rituals are observed as part of a marriage at this time, given the potential for transmission of COVID-19
+- religious or belief bodies and their celebrants should consider how rites and rituals are observed as part of a marriage at this time, given the potential for transmission of COVID-19.

 - religious or belief communities should consider and adapt religious or belief aspects accordingly during the current pandemic.
 This is especially important where a ceremony might otherwise take place over a number of hours or longer.

-- persons organising marriages should consider if traditional aspects of some ceremonies (eg the father giving the bride away) could be adapted during the pandemic to take account of requirements such as physical distancing.
+- people organising a marriage should consider if traditional aspects of some ceremonies could be adapted during the pandemic to take account of requirements such as physical distancing.